tinhnh2/Qmix/README.md

 options:

-•	substitution_model: GTR20 for time reversible model or NONREV for time non-reversible model.
+•	substitution_model: set to GTR20 for time reversible model.

 •	type: Type of the mixture model, i.e., 4m (the gamma distribution) or 4x (distribution-free scheme).